 Crunches and sit-ups might get your abs looking good but these movements will not do too much to improve your performance on the fireground and improve strength.
 All movements start with the core so you have to make sure you incorporate movements that will strengthen it.

 Try to add one or two isolation moves to your workouts like the plank, side plank, glute bridge, and bird dogs.
-And to really work your core make sure you are doing some full-body exercises like front squats, deadlifts, and standing (not seated) shoulder presses.
+And to work your core make sure you are doing some full-body exercises like front squats, deadlifts, and standing (not seated) shoulder presses.

-#4 Mistake= Your resting too much
+#4 Mistake= You're resting too much (between sets and exercises).

 Powerlifters aside, a minute of rest or less should be used for all sets.
 Your total workout time should be an hour or less, this includes active warm-up and some recovery at the end.
 Look around the gym and you will see people wasting time; talking around the water cooler, checking their phones, or just sitting around.
 Don't be that guy or girl.
 Keep your rest to a minimum and get through your workout quickly.
 The faster pace not only mimics the fireground but will also jack up your metabolism.